 - Communicate with the ticket seller or the event organiser (you will find its contact information on the webpage through which you purchased the ticket) in order to find a reasonable solution.
 Be ready to accept alternatives (such as a voucher) if full and immediate reimbursement is not possible.
 However, check the conditions of validity of the voucher and your likelihood to use it or be ultimately reimbursed in case of no use.

 - Should you fail to reach your ticket seller/event organiser or you cannot agree on the proposed solutions, you can always contact the European Consumer Centre in the country where you live (ECC Net) which can provide further guidance and help free of charge or you can try to settle the dispute using an alternative dispute resolution (ADR) procedure.
-If you bought your ticket online you can also use the European Online Dispute Resolution (ODR platform) to submit your complaint in any language and in any EU country.
+If you bought your ticket online you can also use the European Online Dispute Resolution (ODR platform) to submit your complaint in any EU country in any EU official language (and Icelandic and Norwegian).
 If the trader agrees, your complaint will be transferred to an ADR body.

 - Contact your credit card company in order to check if the “chargeback policy” applies.